jlenoble/muter/README.md

 muter.unmute(); // The Muter stops muting console.log
 ```

-But a Muter won't usually interfere with what is printed by the logging method if it is just captured and not muted altogether:
+But a Muter won't usually interfere with what is printed by the logging method when it is only captured and not muted altogether:

 ```js
 import Muter from 'muter';